Images of the Ultra-High Energy Cosmic Rays from Point Sources: Simulation

 \section{Simulation}

-To obtain images and spectra of UHECR sources, we rely on numerical simulations of UHECR propagation.
+To obtain images and spectra of {the} UHECR sources, we rely on numerical simulations of {the} UHECR propagation.
 Our simulation procedure generally consists of two steps.
-In the first step, we propagate UHECRs in turbulent intergalactic magnetic fields, tracing their paths until they reach the edge of our galaxy.
-In the second step, we consider the effect of the galactic magnetic field and construct images at the Earth's position.
+In the first step, we propagate UHECRs in {the} turbulent intergalactic magnetic fields, tracing their paths until they reach the edge of our galaxy.
+In the second step, we consider the effect of the {Galactic} magnetic field and construct images at the Earth's position.

-For intergalactic propagation we use 3D Monte Carlo code \texttt{CRbeam}\footnote{\url{https://github.com/okolo/mcray}}\cite{Kalashev_2023} which allows to take into account UHECR deflections in magnetic fields and interactions with CMB and EBL.
-The general setup of the these simulations is the same as in our previous paper \cite{dolgikh2022causticlike}.
-The main difference is the possibility of emitting particles in the form of a jet with a given opening angle and axis direction (isotropic source is thus a special case with opening angle equals $\pi$).
-In all simulations we keep flat profile of the jet.
+For intergalactic propagation we use 3D Monte Carlo code \texttt{CRbeam}\footnote{\url{https://github.com/okolo/mcray}}\citep{Kalashev_2023} which allows to take into account UHECR deflections in magnetic fields and interactions with {the} CMB and {the extragalactic background light (EBL)}.
+The general setup of {these} simulations is the same as in our previous paper \citet{dolgikh2022causticlike}. {Namely} {we consider the source of UHECRs surrounded with the homogeneous turbulent magnetic field with a fixed strength and correlation length.
+The main difference is that the source emits UHECRs not isotropically, but in the} form of the directional cone with a given opening angle and an axis direction (thus isotropic source is a special case with {the} opening angle equals $\pi$).
+In all simulations we keep flat profile of the cone.
 Another important modification is that we catch particles when they hit a small spherical observer which represents our galaxy.
-The radius of observer was chosen to be 100, 200 or 1000 kpc, the last one for void cases.
+The radius of observer was chosen to be 100, 200 or 1000 kpc, the last one for {magnetic} void cases.
 Once the particle hits the observer, we record its energy, momentum, and position on the sphere.
 We subsequently use this information to reconstruct the source image.